rickyk586/moment-business-time/README.md

 Returns: `self`

-Adds an amount of working time to a moment, modifying the original moment instance.
+Subtracts an amount of working time from a moment, modifying the original moment instance.

 #### Example:
 ```javascript